 Indeed, when most people imagine Tuscany, it’s this photogenic landscape that comes to mind.
 Rolling hills, files of black cypress trees, oak and pine forests.
 Patchworks of silvery olive groves, vineyards, numinous light.
 Castles and villas, ancient stones.
-This land of Mona Lisa is one that’s chock-full full of masterpieces.
+This land of the Mona Lisa is chock-full full of masterpieces.

 And while the native Sangiovese grape rightly dominates here, the international varieties thrive and have gone native too.
 It means there are many possible expressions of red wine at vastly different price points.
 But regardless of composition or designation, the most exceptional examples are always those that evoke this landscape.

 Furthermore, a hallmark of a great producer is that this element is present in every wine they make.
 In other words, their least expensive wine is as excellent and enjoyable within its context as the most costly.
 Achieving such objectives is no easy feat, but Gagliole endeavours to do so.